Uyanide/dotfiles/memo/sddm-blank.md

 ## What

 > kernel: `Linux 6.17.7-5-cachyos`
+>
 > nvidia-driver: `cachyos-v3/nvidia-open-dkms 580.105.08-3`
+>
 > sddm: `cachyos-v3/sddm 0.21.0-8`

 SDDM shows a blank screen (only with mouse cursor and tty cursor) after booting into graphical target, but starts normally after restarting the SDDM service.

 ## Why

-SDDM starts before the NVIDIA driver is fully initialized, causing the greeter to fail to display properly.
+SDDM starts before the NVIDIA driver is fully initialized, causing the greeter session to fail to display properly.

 <details>
 <summary>evidence</summary>